Poolwerx recruits Responsible Pool Persons this summer

 John O’Brien, Poolwerx CEO said the Responsible Pool Person campaign was a initiative to help reduce water-related incidents.

 “Drowning is the leading cause of preventable death for children under the age of five and affects swimmers of all ages, which is why Poolwerx continues to champion water safety for all of those looking to cool off over the summer,” Mr O’Brien concluded.

-For more information on how to stay safe by the water this summer or to find your local Poolwerx, visit www.poolwerx.com.au/responsible
+For more information on how to stay safe by the water or find your local Poolwerx, visit www.poolwerx.com.au/responsible